DiveFish/SORTS/README.md

 ### Utilities
 Data processing utilities, e.g. to convert between different formats, are available in the repository of the PP test suite [PPATS](https://github.com/DiveFish/PPATS).

-### In progress
+### Looking for a PP test suite?
-- A [PP attachment test suite](https://github.com/DiveFish/PPATS) - more brain teasers for NLP systems...
+- Then check out the German [PPATS PP attachment test suite](https://github.com/DiveFish/PPATS) - more brain teasers for NLP systems! :tada: